cprice07/CodeCustodians-Fall2024-SQA/PartB/README.md

    Replaces substrings in a string.
 Fuzzing includes replacing substrings that don’t exist or using unusual data types.

 ## Results:
-Any bugs or unexpected behavior discovered will be logged into a `fuzz_report.csv` file for easy tracking
+Any bugs or unexpected behavior discovered will be logged into a `fuzz_report.log` file for easy tracking

 <img width="1501" alt="Screenshot 2024-11-14 at 10 54 35 AM" src="https://github.com/user-attachments/assets/7f7e4b2f-dbcf-401a-8046-47e8935b0198">